hoanganhngo610/cayman/related-materials.md

 The clustering module of `River` is currently the most complete among all open-source projects, with not only the highest number of already-available clustering algorithms, but also with the large number of internal and external metrics that supports online learning contexts.

-The currentl available clustering algorithms include
+The currently available clustering algorithms include

 * Incremental KMeans
 * CluStream